-Conga-bob is a 70-year-old, local musician in Sarasota, FL who last logged in over a month ago.
+Conga-bob is a 70-year-old, local musician in Sarasota, FL who last logged in 1 week ago.

 With such a wide assortment of percussion sound, Brillon can bring out the dynamics and rhythmic foundation of any music genre, including: Pop, Latin, Tropical, Salsa, Soft Jazz, Christian Contemporary, Classical Spanish Guitar, Soft Rock and Rhythm & Blues.
 My percussion arsenal consists of the following: Four Octave Latin Congas on stands for full range and versatility; Bongo set on stand for higher pitch solo parts or accenting; Two to four octave floor Tom-Tom Kit for acoustic tympani style sound; Percussion Table with an assortment of hand held sound-effects; Wood Jam Block; Maracas; Hand-Cabasa; Single and double stroke foot pedal Cabasa for hands-free accompaniment while driving the rhythm on the congas; Metal and natural hand Shakers; Various cowbells; Mounted tambourine; Triangles; Wind chimes; Bell tree; Orchestral quality suspended cymbals (18 and 20 inch medium ride); China Splash cymbal for closing effects.